logancyang/logancyang/README.md

 - 🎻 Outside of work, I love learning new things, playing musical instruments and making cinematic videos.
 - 🥅 2021 Goals:
   - 🏋️‍♀️  🍲  Workout, stretch and eat clean consistently.
   - 🌅  🚚.
-Move to the west coast
+Move to the west coast and start my new job.
   - 📖  📝  Read more.
 Write a summary for each non-fiction book.
   - ✍️  🤯  Write more.
 Post at least 12 articles through out the year.
   - 📱  👨‍💻  Learn Swift and SpriteKit.
 Publish an app in the App Store.